-Research shows that 93% of four to eight year olds eat the recommended serves of fruit when fruit juice is included in the count.
-However, when juice is excluded this figure is only 61%, and both of these figures fall dramatically as kids get older(1).
+Research shows that 93% of four to eight-year-olds eat the recommended serves of fruit when fruit juice is included in the count.
+However, when the juice is excluded this figure is only 61%, and both of these figures fall dramatically as kids get older(1).

 Why is fruit important?